Copyright Law Overview

 Copyright is the protection provided by the U.S. Constitution to original published and unpublished works.
 Copyright applies automatically to every creation at the time it is fixed in a tangible medium of expression.
 Categories of works that are copyrightable include:

-Literary, musical and dramatic works.
+- Literary, musical and dramatic works.

-Pantomimes and choreographic works.
+- Pantomimes and choreographic works.

-Pictorial, graphic and sculptural works.
+- Pictorial, graphic and sculptural works.

-Motion pictures and other AV works.
+- Motion pictures and other AV works.

 - Compilations of works and derivative works.

 Facts, ideas, titles, phrases, procedures, methods, systems, are not copyrightable.

 Rights granted to the copyright holder are as follows:

 - the right to reproduce the work